szczepq/azure-kubernetes/README.md

 * `mcr.microsoft.com/dotnet/core/sdk:2.2-stretch` is used to build an app - it contains .NET Core SDK which is necessary to build a our app
 * `mcr.microsoft.com/dotnet/core/aspnet:2.2-stretch-slim` which is lighter and contains only .NET Core Runtime to run our app

-So lets build a new image with our app.
+So letls build a new image with our app.

 ```
 docker build . -t shkube:local